KevinRexFromDk/ansible/README.md

-# 🚀 Guacamole Auto Install Script
+# 🚀 Semaphore Auto Install Script

 This repository contains an automated installation scripts for setting up **Semaphore UI** with **MariaDB** on an Ubuntu server 24.04.